Physical Therapy Can Help You Overcome Sciatica Pain in Jacksonville FL

 Your sciatic nerve is the longest nerve in your body.
 It runs from your lower back, through your buttocks, and down each leg.
 If it gets compressed at its point of origin in your spine, you can feel the effects anywhere along its path.
 The symptoms of sciatica range from numbness, weakness, and tingling to outright pain that stops you in your tracks.

-When it comes to sciatica pain in Jacksonville, we help countless Floridians find lasting relief through a comprehensive physical therapy plan.
+When it comes to sciatica pain in Jacksonville FL, we help countless Floridians find lasting relief through a comprehensive physical therapy plan.

 Stopping your acute pain depends on what's putting pressure on your sciatic nerve.
 One of the most common culprits is a herniated disc, also known as a ruptured or slipped disc.

 Here's what happens: Your lower back, or the lumbar region, carries the weight of your upper body and sustains a lot of pressure, even when you're seated.
 This makes the discs in between your vertebrae susceptible to injury.
 A herniated disc occurs when the soft, gel-like inner portion of your disc bulges out or ruptures and leaks.
 Both conditions can compress or inflame your sciatic nerve.

 You may also have degenerative disc disease, a condition that virtually everyone over 20 has.
 This is the normal and expected progressive deterioration of the spinal discs over time.
 Though typically not the primary cause of your sciatica, it certainly can exacerbate other conditions like a herniated disc or pinched nerve.